putitsimply/christian-bible-explained/2-peter.md

 He also says he is reminding them of these things because he will not be around forever.
 He points to two main reasons they should take the message seriously:

 * He says the apostles[^gl_apostle] were not making up stories about Jesus, they were passing on what they believed was real.
-* He talks about the Scriptures (the holy writings) and warns people not to twist them to fit their own ideas.
+* He talks about the Scriptures[^gl_scripture] (the holy writings) and warns people not to twist them to fit their own ideas.

 ### 2) Beware of false teachers (chapter 2)